kevinyswong/kevinyswong.github.io/index.md

   were men and boys in 1920.
   </blockquote>
-  If Weinstein accuses the current migrants as consisting of mostly military-aged males, why does he limit himself to our these modern migrants and not go back further into the country's history to also indict the many prior ones?
+  If Weinstein accuses the current migrants as consisting of mostly military-aged males, why does he limit himself to these modern migrants and not go back further into the country's history to also indict the many prior ones?
 One may even ask, when have migrants not often consisted mostly of military-aged men?
   Kraut writes further: